ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ![image](https://user-images.githubusercontent.com/84577967/175782872-51eb640f-22f2-4ef2-afd7-cba363eacd24.png)

-The way to get a reverse shell on this webapp is by trying to include the apache2 access_log, I found it on `/proc/self/fd/6`
+The way to get a reverse shell on this webapp is by trying to include the apache2 `access_log` or `access.log`, I actually found it on `/proc/self/fd/6`

 ![image](https://user-images.githubusercontent.com/84577967/175782863-b86ecd11-9215-4605-a7fd-dcb7f83b99a9.png)

-And then I injected my payload on UserAgent value
+Then I injected my payload on `User-Agent` value to check if it's really exploitable or not cause in some cases the PHP webapp uses `file_get_contents` or `fopen` and those functions won't execute any PHP code only `include`, `require`, `include_once` and `require_once` would execute the PHP codes of another file ...

 ![image](https://user-images.githubusercontent.com/84577967/175782913-8fc573d0-d623-4322-b454-5186f3efa5c6.png)

-And we easily were able to get an RCE
+Anyway, looks pretty whenever you get an RCE :smile:

 ![image](https://user-images.githubusercontent.com/84577967/175782954-55971df9-f2fc-46b9-84be-07587472fca7.png)